 Hivebrite is a community platform that lets users build interactive communities and host events.
 While it has some great features, including its content management system, ability to access useful data, and events platform, there are several better platforms that will let you build and grow a more successful online community.

 This post will walk you through 6 solid Hivebrite alternatives and give you ideas for the best place for your community, whether it’s a group of friends, alumni, a corporate community, or something else.

-Mighty Networks also gives you a ton of monetization options, since you can create subgroups and charge for them (e.g. a mastermind or private coaching group), build and sell immersive online courses (either asynchronous or synchronous), and choose options for membership fees.
-You don’t need thousands of members to create a full-time income either; many creators have replaced their day job with a small, tight-knit community.
+Mighty also gives you a ton of monetization options, since you can charge for community membership, or to individual Spaces.
+This makes it perfect for monetizing with whatever features you need (e.g. a mastermind or private coaching group), build and sell immersive online courses (either asynchronous or synchronous), and choose options for membership fees.

 - Tons of engagement features like live streaming, polls, Q&A, & group chats